 Here's something most people don't know: automatic transmissions rely on internal pumps to circulate fluid, and those pumps only run when the engine is running.

-When an AWD vehicle gets towed with wheels on the ground, the wheels spin the axles, the axles spin the differential, the differential connects to the transmission output shaft, and internal components spin without lubrication.
-After 10-15 miles, bearing surfaces start scoring.
-After 20-30 miles, internal clutch packs overheat.
+When an AWD vehicle gets towed with wheels on the ground, the wheels spin the axles, the axles spin the differential, and the differential connects to the transmission output shaft.
+Internal components spin without lubrication.
+After 10–15 miles, bearing surfaces start scoring.
+After 20–30 miles, internal clutch packs overheat.
 Past 50 miles, you're looking at catastrophic failure.
 Transmission replacement: $4,000 to $8,000.

 Your owner's manual says "flatbed only" for a reason.